serolgames/EasyLogger/README.md

 # QuickFilelog

-#### easylogger is a lightweight package to log info, warning and error in an dedicated file.
-Atomicity.
-There can be no competition problem between processes because the code uses semaphores which protects access to the file.
+#### This npm package is designed to facilitate the creation and writing of log files in your application.
+We have included file locking mechanisms to ensure that multiple processes or threads cannot write to the same log file simultaneously, so you don't need to manage this yourself.

 # How to use :